dartmouth-cs98/classy-fe/README.md

 * Alyssa Anderson

 ## Contributions
 Our current repo includes many generated files.
 These include node/yarn-generated files (node_modules, yarn.lock, package-lock.json) and scraper-generated files (tsv, csv, txt).
+As a result, the contributions tab of this repo are skewed (e.g., adding a package constitutes thousands of line additions).
 For a more accurate representation of contributions, see our [filtered repo](https://github.com/alxfngg/filtered-classyfe/graphs/contributors?from=2022-10-16&to=2023-03-11&type=a) which is a duplicate of this repo, but generated files have been removed from the filtered repo's history.